 Since the 1990s, the CCP has banned foreign car companies from setting up sole subsidiaries in China, forcing foreign companies to set up 50-50 joint ventures with Chinese entities where they share profits, technology, and expertise with their Chinese counterparts.

 But in 2019, with Communist China facing unprecedented external challenges and internal pressure in the midst of the U.S.-China trade war, Tesla received a rare green light to become the first Western car company to build a solely owned factory in China.

 However, observers have warned that Tesla — headed by the storied technocrat Elon Musk — could be soon finding the limits of the Party’s magnanimity.

-Chinese consumers are unlikely to reject Tesla, and the government is well-aware of the brand’s reputation.
+Chinese consumers are unlikely to reject Tesla, and the government is well aware of the brand’s reputation.
 A month ago, China released its annual “Complaint-to-Sales Ratio Ranking” for 2020.
 Tesla was the best performer, selling 100,000 units with only seven complaints.
-The worst performer was a model “BYD Qin” made by Chinese electric car maker BYD, which received 360 complaints for 100,000 units sold — 51 times that of Tesla.
+The worst performer was a model “BYD Qin” made by Chinese electric car maker BYD, which received 360 complaints about 100,000 units sold — 51 times that of Tesla.